joizel/owasp_korean/01_ConfigurationAndDeploymentManagementTesting/OTG-CONFIG-002.rst

 - Make sure that the server software runs with minimized privileges in the operating system.
 This prevents an error in the server software from directly compromising the whole system, although an attacker could elevate privileges once running code as the web server.
 - Make sure the server software properly logs both legitimate access and errors.
 - Make sure that the server is configured to properly handle overloads and prevent Denial of Service attacks.
 Ensure that the server has been performance-tuned properly.
-- Never grant non-administrative identities (with the exception of NT SERVICE\WMSvc) access to applicationHost.config, redirection. config, and administration.config (either Read or Write access).
+- Never grant non-administrative identities (with the exception of NT SERVICE\WMSvc)access to applicationHost.config, redirection. config, and administration.config (either Read or Write access).
 This includes Network Service, IIS_IUSRS, IUSR, or any custom identity used by IIS application pools.
 IIS worker processes are not meant to access any of these files directly.
 - Never share out applicationHost.config, redirection.config, and administration.config on the network.
-When using Shared Configuration, prefer to export applicationHost.config to another location (see the section titled "Setting Permissions for Shared Configuration).
+When using Shared Configuration, prefer to export applicationHost.config to another location (see the section titled "Setting Permissions for Shared Configuration").
 - Keep in mind that all users can read .NET Framework machine.config and root web.config files by default.
 Do not store sensitive information in these files if it should be for administrator eyes only.
 - Encrypt sensitive information that should be read by the IIS worker processes only and not by other users on the machine.
 - Do not grant Write access to the identity that the Web server uses to access the shared applicationHost.config.
 This identity should have only Read access.